Have feedback about the gameplay or cards?

 Terrain cards

-Terrain cards are used to determine what the terrain type is in each rank.
-The Terrain effects all of your Heroes and your opponents active Gatekeeper.
-Terrain cards may be flipped through the game by different gameplay mechanics which may effect both the Heroes and or Gatekeepers in that rank.
+Terrain cards are used to determine what the active Terrain type is.
+The Terrain effects all Heroes Gatekeepers.
+Terrain cards may be changed through the game by different gameplay mechanics which may effect both the Heroes and or Gatekeepers.

 Support, Defense and Item Cards